Top ten ways to help your wedding photographer

 - Change of plans: If you suddenly decide to move the speeches to between courses rather than at the end then let your wedding photographer know.
 They'll be busy eating that nice meal you’ve provided.
 This applies to any changes to the schedule on the day.

-- Details: Have a think about how your venue is set up for the wedding.
-Is the cake placed in a dark corner next to a fire extinguisher.
-Will the speeches be taking place against a bright window.
+- Details: Think about how your venue is set up for the wedding.
+Is the cake placed in a dark corner next to a fire extinguisher?
+Will the speeches be taking place against a bright window?
 Will there be enough light during the ceremony?
-Candle light is romantic for a winter wedding but your photographer won’t think so.
-Making a few simple changes to the venue set up can really help your wedding photographer.
+Candle light is romantic for a winter wedding, but your photographer won’t think so.
+Making a few simple changes to the venue set up can help your wedding photographer.

-- Family complications: We did a survey of 2000 wedding photographers on our Linkedin group and any family complications was the one thing they all wish they were told before a wedding.
+- Family complications: We surveyed 2000 wedding photographers on our Linkedin group and any family complications were the one thing they all wish they were told before a wedding.
 Can save a bit of awkwardness during the group photos!

 - Prepare a detailed itinerary: Send your photographer a nice document outlining the running order of your big day.
 This shouldn't be a detailed list of every shot you want.
 Most professional wedding photographers don’t work to lists of shots - they pretty much photograph everything that moves anyway - but a timetable of key events is handy.